-This Permit authorizes the Permittee to obtain a new permanent right-of-way for the transmission line up to 450100 feet in width.
-The permanent right-of-way is typically 35 feet on both sides of the transmission line measured from its centerline.
-If guy wires are needed to support a structure, a 200-foot box right-of-way around such structures to accommodate guy wires and anchors are authorized.
+This Permit authorizes the Permittee to obtain a new permanent right-of-way for the transmission line up to [number] in width.
+The permanent right-of-way is typically [number] feet on both sides of the transmission line measured from its centerline.